The Gaussian primes contain arbitrarily shaped constellations: Discussion

 The proof of Theorem \ref{main} also gives a little bit more, namely that any subset of the Gaussian primes $P[i]$ of positive \emph{relative} density will contain infinitely many constellations of a prescribed shape, but we have chosen not to give this generalization in order to simplify the exposition slightly.

-Our method is also likely to extend to other number fields than the Gaussian integers, at least if one has unique factorization.
+Our method is also likely to extend to other number fields than the Gaussian integers, at least if one has unique factorization, a finite Galois group, and only finitely many units (though these constraints certainly place severe restrictions on which number fields are available!).
+A good ``litmus test'' seems to be whether the number field supports a reasonable notion of an \emph{almost prime}, and whether sieve theory type techniques can easily produce a large number of constellations amongst these almost primes.
+If this is the case, then there is a good chance that the methods here will then extend to primes (or irreducibles), and dense subsets thereof.
 It is also likely that a relative version of Theorem \ref{multiszemeredi} exists, in which the set $A$ is a dense subset of the set $P^d$ - the set of lattice points in $\Z^d$ with prime coefficients - rather than $\Z^d$.
 However, a technical problem arises when working with $P^d$, namely that $P^d$ (or any majorant of $P^d$) generates significant correlations between certain elements $a+rv_j$ of the constellation, even after removing obstructions coming from small divisors.
 For instance, if $a + r (1,0)$ and $a + r(0,1)$ both lie in $P^2$, then $a$ itself necessarily also lies in $P^2$.
-This issue means that the entire approach to this problem, based on viewing $P^d$ as a dense subset of some suitably pseudorandom set, needs to be somehow modified, unless one is working in a case when these correlations do not appear (for instance, if all the $i^{th}$ co-ordinate of the $v_j$ are distinct in $j$ for each $i$).
+This issue means that the entire approach to this problem, based on viewing $P^d$ as a dense subset of some suitably pseudorandom set, needs to be somehow modified, unless one is working in a case when these correlations do not appear (for instance, if the $i^{th}$ co-ordinate of the $v_j$ are distinct in $j$ for each $i$).
 However even in such a model case there appear to be some non-trivial technical difficulties, most notably in obtaining the dual function condition (Definition \ref{dual-c}).
 We will not pursue these matters here.